 We have known for years that smoking cigarettes hurts you and those who are around you are around you while you smoke.
-That's called Primary and Secondary smoking, but now we have learned that when you smell tobacco on another person's skin or clothing, you are inhaling particles of tobacco and that those particles are harmful to your health as well.
-To avoid the harm of tobacco smoke, it is not enough to avoid smoking or to avoid being around people who are smoking, you must avoid being around people who smell of tobacco.
+That's called Primary and Secondary smoking, but ten years ago, we have learned that when you smell tobacco on another person's skin or clothing, you are inhaling particles of tobacco and that those particles are harmful to your health as well.
+They also cause cancer.
+To avoid the harm of tobacco smoke, it is not enough to avoid smoking, or to avoid being around people who are smoking, you must also avoid being around people who smell of tobacco.

-Tertiary or Third hand smoke is generally considered to be residual nicotine and other chemicals left on a variety of indoor surfaces by tobacco smoke.
+Tertiary or Third-hand smoke is generally considered to be residual nicotine and other chemicals left on a variety of indoor surfaces by tobacco smoke.
 This residue is thought to react with common indoor pollutants to create a toxic mix.
-This toxic mix of third hand smoke contains cancer-causing substances, posing a potential health hazard to nonsmokers who are exposed to it, especially children.
+This toxic mix of third-hand smoke contains cancer-causing substances, posing a potential health hazard to nonsmokers who are exposed to it, especially children.

-Studies show that third hand smoke clings to hair, skin, clothes, furniture, drapes, walls, bedding, carpets, dust, vehicles and other surfaces, even long after smoking has stopped.
-Infants, children and nonsmoking adults may be at risk of tobacco-related health problems when they inhale, ingest or touch substances containing third hand smoke.
-Third hand smoke is a relatively new concept, and researchers are still studying its possible dangers.
+Studies show that third-hand smoke clings to hair, skin, clothes, furniture, drapes, walls, bedding, carpets, dust, vehicles and other surfaces, even long after smoking has stopped.
+Infants, children and nonsmoking adults may be at risk of tobacco-related health problems when they inhale, ingest or touch substances containing third-hand smoke.